Artem Dzyuba: Zenit

 In 2015, he was signed for Zenit Saint Petersburg by André Villas-Boas.
 In the 2015–16 UEFA Champions League, Dzyuba managed to score a total of six goals in five consecutive matches.
 On 31 January 2018, he joined Arsenal Tula on loan for the remainder of the 2017–18 season.
 He became the joint top scorer of the 2019–20 Russian Premier League with 17 goals, tied with his teammate Sardar Azmoun.
 That season he also provide the most assists for a second season in a row.
 On 25 July 2020, he scored a late penalty to hand Zenit the 2019–20 Russian Cup.
 On 7 August 2020, he scored the first goal in a 2–1 victory over Lokomotiv Moscow to win the 2020 Russian Super Cup.
 On 2 May 2021, he scored twice as Zenit secured their third title in a row in a 6–1 victory over second-place FC Lokomotiv Moscow.
 On the last match day of the 2020–21 league season on 16 May 2021, he scored 4 goals against FC Tambov, bringing his total to 20 and overtaking his teammate Sardar Azmoun (who had 19 goals) as the top goal scorer.
 On 16 October 2021 in a game against FC Arsenal Tula he scored his 100th goal for Zenit.
 On 29 October 2021 in a game against FC Dynamo Moscow, he scored his 144th goal in the Russian Premier League, becoming the league's record holder for the number of goals scored.

 On 22 May 2022, Zenit announced that Dzyuba would leave the club when his contract expired in July.

-In July of 2022, Dzyuba began training with FC Rubin Kazan to maintain fitness.
+In July 2022, Dzyuba began training with FC Rubin Kazan to maintain fitness.
 Dzyuba ultimately refused a contract offer from the club.